ciena-frost/bunsen-tutorial/README.md

 #### Custom Validator

 Now maybe you want to blacklist certain email addresses or even entire domains due to spam.
-Lets go ahead and create an email blacklist:
+Let's go ahead and create an email blacklist:

 *app/fixtures/email-blacklist.js*